Trump ex-Russia adviser testifies in impeachment inquiry

 Lawmakers also may debate whether to seek to compel testimony from Giuliani.
 On Thursday, two Giuliani associates - Ukraine-born Lev Parnas and Belarus-born Igor Fruman - who helped him with his efforts to investigate the Bidens, were charged with scheming to violate U.S. campaign finance laws.

 Giuliani has defended his actions as proper in his role as Trump’s lawyer.
-Giuliani already has a subpoena from the Intelligence Committee demanding that he produce documents related to Ukraine by Tuesday.
-He has not said whether he will comply.

 Reporting by Patricia Zengerle, Karen Freifeld, Mark Hosenball, Makini Brice and Jonathan Landay; Writing by Will Dunham; Editing by Chizu Nomiyama and Grant McCool